adrybakov/rad-tools/docs/source/user-guide/module/crystal/crystal.rst

 Creation of the Crystal
 =======================

-Crystal constructor take two optional arguments:
+Crystal constructor takes two optional arguments:

 * ``lattice`` - instance of the :py:class:`.Lattice` class, which defines the unit cell.
 * ``atoms`` - list of the :py:class:`.Atom` instances, which defines the set of atoms in the unit cell.